Trial of Michael Flynn

-United States v.
-Flynn was a criminal case in the United States District Court for the District of Columbia which was dismissed without any convictions in December 2020 following a presidential pardon.
-Michael Flynn, a retired lieutenant general in the United States Armed Forces, had accepted President-elect Donald Trump's offer for the position of National Security Advisor in 2016 and then briefly served as National Security Advisor.
+Michael Flynn, a retired lieutenant general in the United States Armed Forces, was the subject of a criminal case in the United States District Court for the District of Columbia which was dismissed without any convictions in December 2020 following a presidential pardon.
+Flynn had accepted President-elect Donald Trump's offer for the position of National Security Advisor in 2016 and then briefly served as National Security Advisor.
 He pleaded guilty to one count of making false statements to the Federal Bureau of Investigation.
 Flynn's alleged false statements involve conversations he had with Russian Ambassador Sergey Kislyak when Flynn was incoming National Security Advisor to President-elect Trump, and Flynn agreed to cooperate with the Special Counsel investigation as part of a plea deal.

 Judge Rudolph Contreras was initially assigned to the case, and he accepted the plea bargain between Flynn and Special Counsel Robert Mueller in December 2017.
 One week later, Judge Contreras recused himself, and the case was reassigned to Judge Emmet G. Sullivan.
 Sentencing was postponed several times to allow for cooperation with the Special Counsel investigation.
 In a sentencing hearing in December 2018, Flynn reiterated his guilty plea before Judge Sullivan, who postponed sentencing again.

 In June 2019, Flynn fired his initial counsel from the firm Covington and Burling and hired Sidney Powell.
 Powell moved to compel production of additional Brady material and newly discovered evidence in October 2019, which was denied by Sullivan in December 2019.
 Flynn then moved to withdraw his guilty plea in January 2020, claiming that the government had acted in bad faith and breached the plea agreement.